serverlessworkflow/specification/specification.md

 </details>

-References a 'produced' and 'consumed' [event definitions](#Event-Definition) via the "triggerEventRef" and "resultEventRef" properties, respectively.
+References a `produced` and `consumed` [event definitions](#Event-Definition) via the "triggerEventRef" and `resultEventRef` properties, respectively.

-The "data" property can have two types: string or object.
+The `data` property can have two types: string or object.
 If it is of string type, it is an expression that can select parts of state data to be used as the trigger/produced event payload.
 If it is of object type, you can define a custom object to be the event payload.

-The "contextAttributes" property allows you to add one or more [extension context attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) to the trigger/produced event.
+The `contextAttributes` property allows you to add one or more [extension context attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) to the trigger/produced event.

 #### Error Definition